-- University of Montevallo offers electronic funds transfer (EFT) of student credit balances (portion not applied to fees, Montevallo housing or authorized miscellaneous charges) directly to the student’s U.S. checking or savings account.
+- UM offers electronic funds transfer (EFT) of student credit balances (portion not applied to tuition, fees, housing, meal plan or authorized miscellaneous charges) directly to the student’s U.S. checking or savings account.
 This is the safest and quickest way to have excess funds deposited, and students are notified via email when their deposit has been made.
-Approximately 7 to 14 days after the credit appears on your student account a refund will be issued either via direct deposit, or a paper check will be mailed to the current mailing or permanent address on file in Banner Self Services.
+Approximately 7 to 14 days after the credit appears on your student account a refund will be issued either via direct deposit, or a paper check will be mailed to the current mailing or permanent address on file in Banner Self Service.
 To sign up for direct deposit for student account refunds students must obtain a form from the Cashier’s Office and return it to the Cashier’s Office with a voided check.
 A photo ID must be shown when the form is turned in by the student.

-- Federal Work-Study funds are not “disbursed” to a student account; these funds are earned and paid for hours worked on a biweekly basis through a payroll direct deposit or physical check.
+- Federal Work Study funds are not disbursed or paid to a student account; these funds are earned and paid for hours worked on a biweekly basis through a payroll direct deposit or physical check.

 - If a student’s aid is increased for any reason after the initial disbursement, subsequent payments are refunded by the Cashier’s Office if the current balance is $0.00.
 If aid is decreased, a bill may be created listing the current amount due.
-Failure to pay the amount due will result in a hold placed upon the student account, which can affect future aid eligibility, and the student’s Montevallo records.
+Failure to pay the amount due will result in a hold placed upon the student account, which can affect future aid eligibility, and the student’s UM records and registration.

-- Actual scholarship funds from a donor outside Montevallo will be disbursed to a student’s account in the same manner as noted in item 3.
-Funds from scholarship donors outside Montevallo will not apply to Montevallo charges prior to the receipt of funds.
-Federal and state aid disbursements are subject to federal and state refund policies; See the Cashier’s Office Refund Policy for more information.
+- Actual scholarship funds from a donor outside UM will be disbursed to a student’s account in the same manner as noted in item 3.
+Funds from scholarship donors outside UM will not apply to Montevallo charges prior to the receipt of funds.
+Federal and State aid disbursements are subject to Federal and State refund policies; See the Cashier’s Office Refund Policy for more information.